Skip to main content

 Step 2: Add iOS Configuration

-2. Drag GoogleService-Info-AppDNA.plist into your Xcode project navigator
+2. Drag GoogleService-Info-AppDNA.plist into your app target’s folder in the project navigator

 3. Ensure “Copy items if needed” is checked